GaddamVarshith/Fuel_Efficiency_Analysis_with_Speed/README.md

 1. Run the Jupyter notebook `Fuel_Efficiency_Analysis.ipynb` to explore the analysis and visualizations.
 2. Experiment with different polynomial degrees for regression analysis and observe the changes in fit.
 3. Explore the correlations between variables using the correlation heatmap.
-4. Analyze the hierarchical clustering of data points with the dendrogram visualization.
+4. Analyze the hierarchical clustering of data points with the dendrogram visualization

 ## License